 All living things have unique ways of cooling themselves off

 Us humans being endothermic, we do not automatically adjust to our environment's temperature.
 We have to sweat a lot.
 When the temperature rises, salty liquid comes out of our skin's pores to keep cool.
 Compared to other animals, humans sweat the most: around 20-80 cl per day.
-Horses and camels are also animals that sweat.
-But as it happens, it is an unusual trait.
+Horses and camels are also animals that s it happens, it is an unusual trait.
 Nature has provided its living creatures with a wide variety of quirks to adjust to high heat.

 Pee: 'Snakes don't sweat despite what some people say